-The goal of this ROR is to discover best practices for establishing a long-term vision for R&D that is tied to business strategies and how to use this vision to influence the strategy and direction of the firm.
-The team’s hypothesis is that R+D leaders must often make investments that extend beyond the normal business planning cycle, however, insights to guide these longer term R&D investments are often challenging for organizations.
+The goal of this ROR was to discover best practices for establishing a long-term vision for R&D that is tied to business strategies and how to use this vision to influence the strategy and direction of the firm.
+The team’s hypothesis was that R+D leaders must often make investments that extend beyond the normal business planning cycle, however, insights to guide these longer term R&D investments are often challenging for organizations.
 While organizations may have many of the pieces needed to form a long-term vision – such as market trends, voice of the customer, and customer and market insights – they lack critical pieces that will inform and justify longer term investments.

 Kent Young (Sherwin-Williams)

 John Gavenonis (Agilent)

 Subject Matter Expert